 A zero-knowledge, succinct non-interactive argument of knowledge (zk-SNARK) embodies all of these properties.
 Filecoin utilizes these constructions to enable its distributed network to efficiently verify that storage miners are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.

-A portmanteau of "test" and "network, testnet is a term used to refer to the primary Filecoin testing network.
+A portmanteau of "test" and "network, testnet is a term used to refer to one of the primary Filecoin testing networks (opens new window).

 Note: if used as a proper noun, capitalize the term.
 For example, "I am mining on Testnet."